T: 01246 279256

 We would welcome your support and assistance with:-

-We have joined Golf Passport which provides us with a structured pathway to golfing excellence supported by a website and individual performance log – full details are available in the Junior Section on the club website.
+We have joined Golf Passport and are an accredited Golf Roots centre which provides us with a structured pathway to golfing excellence supported by a website and individual performance log – full details are available in the Junior Section on the club website.

 Whilst children and young people are participating in golf activities in our care, Chesterfield Golf Club has a responsibility to ensure their safety and wellbeing.